StanislavSt/MykalMachon/src/posts/Preparing For Battlesnake.md

 ![The Battlesnake Logo](../images/posts/battlesnake_logo.png)

-This year's Battlesnake competition takes place on march 2nd at the Victoria Convention Center and I've got quite a bit of preparation to do before then.
+This year's Battlesnake competition takes place on March 2nd 2019 at the Victoria Convention Center and I've got quite a bit of preparation to do before then.

 ### But Wait a second... what's Battlesnake?